AsmSafone/VideoPlayerBot/README.md

 8. `REPLY_MESSAGE` : A reply to those who message the USER account in PM.
 Leave it blank if you do not need this feature.
 9. `ADMIN_ONLY` : Pass 'True' If you want to make /play commands only for admins.
 By default /play is available for all.
 10. `STARTUP_STREAM` : Stream URL of live station or a youtube live video to stream when the bot starts.
+11. `HEROKU_API_KEY`: Your Heroku api key.
+Get one from [here](https://dashboard.heroku.com/account/applications/authorizations/new)
+12. `HEROKU_APP_NAME`: Name of your Heroku app if deploying to heroku.

 ## Requirements
 - Python 3.6 or Higher.